 Have your say: Middlesbrough Council are currently seeking feedback from people age 16 to 24 on the future of town centre shopping and the shopping offer in Middlesbrough town centre.
 All responses can also enter the prize draw to win £50 of Cleveland Centre shopping vouchers.
 Take the survey now

 Middlesbrough’s consumer sector is one of the best performing in the UK, ahead of nearby cities and those up and down the UK.
 In the 2018 UK Consumer Powerhouse report (Irwin Mitchell and Centre for Economics and Business Research), using a series of measures comparing the fortunes of more than 40 cities, Middlesbrough’s vibrant and diverse city centre economy stands out as one of the star performers.
-It’s consistently near the top of a series of tables gauging the health of a key sector covering retail, leisure, tourism and food and drink.
 Read the full Consumer Powerhouse story.

 The City Centre Strategy for Middlesbrough is focused on enabling the growth of a balanced, sustainable and vibrant economy.
 Retail plays a critical role in the function and appeal of the city centre, along with a diverse range of experiences to enhance vibrancy, and a well-considered offer to drive additional footfall by day and by night.
 Read the full City Centre Strategy.